 - surgery to remove the upper portions of affected skin, if medications and light therapy fail

 For milia, retinoid creams and ointments, especially those with 0.1 percent tretinoin, are normally the first recommended line of treatment.
+These can be purchased over-the-counter or online.

 Steroid creams are also commonly prescribed to help reduce or remove milia.